Endoscopy and Laparoscopy

 Laparoscopic treatment for perforation offers equal therapeutic efficacy, less perioperative morbidity, smaller incisions, decreased duration of hospitalization, and an overall better results as compared to open surgery methods.

-We at Shalby, one of the leading Laparoscopy Hospitals, offer world-class Endoscopy and Laparoscopy surgery treatment options in India.
+We at Shalby, one of the leading Laparoscopy Hospitals, offer world-class Endoscopy and Laparoscopy surgery treatment by India’s best laparoscopic surgeon at a reasonable cost.

 Endoscopy and Laparoscopy